<about wood coin>

 For those of you eager to delve in, without further ado, here are links to the three sides of this coin:

 As a credit token the publication aspires to call attention with its unique design and meticulous editing (my "mistakes" were prognosticated, and self-mocked, with one character error on each heading of the now-defunct Editor's Note pages).
 Also important to consider while reading this magazine are possibilities of multiple meanings and interpretations of terms, to include double-entendre, pun, allegory, plus verbs or nouns or adjectives which are to be read counterintuitively; "coin" for example is a noun or a verb or an adjective, while "wood" stands for tree-product or small-forest or eupemistically a hard-on and even could be substituted phonetically for "would"...
 And add in the concept of crops of words, such as "woo" or "in"... or, reinterpretation of words such as "co-in (as in cointelpro)"...
+Lest anyone forget that the Olde English term for "crazy" was "wood," or that prison or gang slang turns "wood" into "white"...
 The depth of language!
 My 36 twisty issue titles are built for mind-teasing.
-But lest you despair, dear reader, everything else in this magazine can easily be looked at as wholly on the surface and consistently correct regarding English grammar.
+But dear reader, everything else in this magazine can easily be looked at as wholly on the surface and consistently correct regarding English grammar and usually uniform regarding style.